-Placement into clear plastic bags or 35 gallon trash containers.
+Placement into clear plastic bags or household trash containers.

 Limbs and brush larger than one inch but smaller than six inches in diameter must be no longer than six feet.